aburakab/optical-character-recognition-in-pdf/README.md

 3.05 => Works well
 4.0 => Not working!

-PDF Arabic Document downloaded from the internet and the
+> Note: Sample PDF Arabic Document added.

 ## How did I make it work with Tesseract Version 3.05
 I downloaded the **tessdata** from this URL.